IBM copier family: The end of OPD and withdrawal from the copier market

 The IBM Office Products Division was formed from the IBM Electric Typewriter Division in August 1964.
 It marketed products such as the Selectric Typewriter, the MagCard Selectric Typewriter, the Magnetic Tape Selectric Composer, Dictation Equipment and the IBM Copier Family until 1981, when it was merged with the data processing and general systems divisions into two new divisions: National Accounts and National Marketing.
 This was reportedly done to prevent the client from needing to deal with multiple sales representatives.
 The Boulder and Lexington plant/lab sites became part of the new Information Products Division.

 The IBM line of Copier/Duplicators, and their associated service contracts, were sold to Eastman Kodak in 1988.
 At the time of sale it was reported there were approximately 61,500 IBM copiers still in service.
 IBM indicated that the models 50, 70 and 85 of the Series III would be manufactured by IBM in Charlotte and sold by Kodak with the Kodak logo.
-It is unclear how many IBM manufactured copiers Kodak sold, however by 1996 Kodak also announced they were also withdrawing from the copier market, selling their copier division to Danka for $684m USD.
+It is unclear how many IBM manufactured copiers Kodak sold, however by 1996 Kodak also announced they were also withdrawing from copier marketing, selling their copier sales and service division to Danka for $684m USD, while still manufacturing them.
 Danka was then eventually bought by Konica Minolta in 2008.